Chanel Iman: Philanthropy

 In 2011, Iman traveled to East Africa on a work trip where she became one of a handful of celebrities attached to USAID and Ad Council's FWD campaign, an awareness initiative tied to that year's drought in East Africa.
 She joined Uma Thurman, Geena Davis and Josh Hartnett in TV and internet ads to "forward the facts" about the crisis.
 As an advocate for education, Chanel assists with setting up primary schools in impoverished rural areas in Tanzania and Uganda.
 Her passion for charity work led her to sponsor several young girls in Kenya as well, in which she contributes funds for their daily necessities and academic tuition.

 In May 2011, editor-in-chief of American Vogue, Anna Wintour, chose Iman to co-host her Runway to Win fundraising event in Chicago.
 In conjunction with the event, Iman designed a backpack to raise money for President Barack Obama's 2012 campaign.

 Personal life

 In early 2013, Iman began dating rapper A$AP Rocky.
-In April 2014, they were reported to be engaged, however they separated in June 2014.
+In April 2014, they were reported to be engaged; however, they separated in June 2014.
 In August 2015, it was confirmed that Iman was dating Lakers basketball player Jordan Clarkson, although they ended the relationship shortly after.

 On December 2, 2017, Iman announced her engagement to New York Giants wide receiver Sterling Shepard.
-The couple married on March 3, 2018, at the Beverly Hills Hotel.
-The couple have two daughters: Cali born on August 10, 2018 and Cassie born on December 17, 2019.
-The couple announced they were getting divorced in January 2022.
+They were married at the Beverly Hills Hotel on March 3, 2018, and have two daughters.
+The pair announced they were getting divorced in January 2022, with the divorce finalized in April 2023.